freddavies/PypeIt/doc/spectrographs/apf_levy.rst

 Flat Fielding
 -------------

-For the flat fields, the pipeline selects the iamges named as WideFlats.
-These are the flat fields taken with the 8 arc-second long and 2 arc-second wide slit.
+For the flat fields, currently the nightly calibrations produce 50 "wide flats" but only 12 "narrow flats".
+The 3"  arc-second long slit is used for the narrow flats and the 8" arc-second long slit is used for the wide flats.

 Slit tracing
 ------------

-Files labeled as narrow flats are only used for the slit tracing for data taken with the 3 arc-second long slit.
+Files labeled as narrow flats are used for the slit tracing for data taken with the 3 arc-second long slit.